Julian Martinez

 Julián Martínez, also known as Pocano (1879–1943), was a San Ildefonso Pueblo potter, painter, and the patriarch of a family of Native American ceramic artists in the United States.

 Background

 Martínez was born in 1879 in San Ildefonso Pueblo, New Mexico.
 His name, Pocano, means "Coming of the Spirits" in Tewa.
 He worked as a farmer, general laborer, and janitor, in addition to being an artist.
 He was elected governor of San Ildefonso.

-Martínez married matriarch potter Maria Martinez, and together they had a son Popovi Da, who also potter.
+Martínez married matriarch potter Maria Martinez, and together they had a son Popovi Da, who was also a potter.
 Maria is considered the preeminent creator of San Ildefonso blackware pottery; however Julian contributed to her accomplishments.
 Their son Popovi Da continued innovating Pueblo ceramic arts; his work has been widely exhibited and collected.

 Martinez died on March 6, 1943, in San Ildefonso Pueblo.

 Work

 The Martinez family was instrumental in reviving the San Ildefonso and creating the San Ildefonso black-on-black, matte-on-shiny pottery technique.
 The Martínez family is credited for inventing a technique that would allow for areas of the pottery to have a matte finish and other areas to be a glossy jet black.

 Martínez, with help from anthropologist, Edgar Lee Hewett researched historical designs and reproduced them on the pottery, later modifying classical Pueblo designs to create his own.